ledangaravi/Quaestio/README.md

 ## Head:
 All the code controlling the head can be found in the head directory.
 *quaestio.py* is the main file, which has to be executed on start-up using python3.
-*quastio_constants.py* the pins used on the pi are defined
+*quastio_constants.py* the pins used on the pi are defined.

 ## Hypothesis Testing:
 This folder contains both the dataset collected *survey_data.json* as well as the notebook *Hypothesis_Testing.ipynb* used for the analysis of the gathered data.